-Creating Christmas windows with Thorndown Peelable Glass Paint is fun and easy, with a little bit of paint going a long way.
+Creating Christmas windows with Thorndown Peelable Glass Paint is fun and easy, and a little bit of paint goes a long way.

 To make the Christmas tree I used Frog tape to mark out the outline.
 Frog tape is great as it creates a really good seal, but just make sure to firmly press down the edges to make sure you don’t get any paint bleeding underneath.
 After painting the tree using Goblin Green translucent Peelable Glass Paint, I then marked out the tree trunk, mixed together some Dragon Red with Goblin Green to make brown, and painted the trunk.